-We’re available for calls 24 hours a day, 7 days a week and we can arrange to bring your loved one into care.
+We are available by phone 24/7 and can arrange to bring your loved one into our care.

-- Make arrangements for the funeral service, a burial or a cremation
+- We will make arrangements for the funeral service; a burial or a cremation.

-- Make suggestions about how to personalise the funeral, and
+- We will make suggestions about how to personalise the funeral.

-- We will attend to all of the official details for the funeral, the burial or cremation.
+- We will attend to all of the official details for the funeral.

 On the day of service, Simplicity Funerals will take care of everything.
-Our staff will look after you, your family and friends in a genuine, open and respectful way.
+Our staff will look after you, your family and friends.

 - We will conduct the funeral according to the choices you have made, and

 - We will provide emotional support and guidance at the service to you and your guests.

 To help you at this difficult time our 5-step guide may assist.